UAE - Data Protection Overview

 Telecommunications Law and Consumer Protection Regulations

 There are also requirements which derive from the Telecommunications Law with which only licensed operators are required to comply.
-'Licensed operator' in the context of the Telecommunications Law means a business with a specific operator licence from the Telecommunications Regulatory Authority ('TRA'), the authority which oversees the telecommunications sector in the UAE.
+'Licensed operator' in the context of the Telecommunications Law means a business with a specific operator licence from the Telecommunications and Digital Government Regulatory Authority ('TDRA'), the authority which oversees the telecommunications sector in the UAE.

 Licensed operators are subject to a number of obligations, including to take all reasonable and appropriate measures to protect the privacy of subscriber information (whether in paper or electronic form) and prevent its unauthorised disclosure or use (Articles 12.1 and 12.3 of the CPR).
 In addition, where it is necessary for a licensed operator to provide subscriber information to a third party which is directly involved in the supply of telecommunication services, the operator must require the third party to: